How to hook up the bake lines on the 1997 Ford Expedition alt 4x4 ABS

 If they are frozen and won't move which will be almost certain.
 Place the fitting squarely in a vice.
-Pour around the line and fitting and let it soak awhile.
+Pour brake fluid around the line and fitting and let it soak awhile.
 Then take the pliers and grab onto the line and start twist back and forth while pushing down and pulling up.
 You may also need sand paper or a wire brush if you line is extra crispy like mine was.
-Keep hitting the line with the brush or sand paper and until it starts moving freely.
+Keep hitting the line with the brush or sand paper and brake fluid until it starts moving freely.
 Then you should be able to pull the line back up and cut it flush with the fitting and tap the rest of the line out.

 Of course if you got the extra cash and can find the correct fittings then new ones will be less of a hassle.
 After salvaging the old fittings use a wire brush to clean up the threads.

 Now take your new line and either start copying the bends from the original line or say the heck with it and do them when your finished flaring.